tjs1989/tskinner-sliide-qa-technical-task/Answers.md

 From a manual perspective I'd be testing this scenario on smaller devices to check for word wrapping issues.
 This is also a common gotcha when translating apps into other languages.

 #### Scenario 3 - news image is clicked
-This has been covered by what I mentioned in scenario 1.
+This has been covered by what was mentioned in scenario 1.

 Please do not hesitate to get in touch if you have any further questions.